5004-SEA-Fa24-Geeng/payroll-gen-derekmarion/README.md

 Did you collaborate with any other students/TAs/Professors?
 If so, tell us who and in what capacity.

-* Solicited advice on Piazza regarding autograder.
+* Solicited advice on Piazza regarding autograder troubleshooting.
+Got a few anonymous responses but primarily communicated with Beth, Shirley, and Chris.

 Did you use any external resources (you do not have to cite in class material)?
 (Cite them below)

 * GPT4o to look up syntax